A friend of mine contacted me to seek my opinion on whether criminal prosecutions could be instigated against her son.

 - On the balance of probabilities (minimum 51%), will this succeed?

-In this case, there was no intent to commit a crime, it’s not in the public interest to prosecute the individuals and on the balance of probabilities this would not succeed in Court.
+In this case, there was no intent to commit a crime, therefore it is not in the public interest to prosecute the individuals and on the balance of probabilities this would not succeed in Court.

 Stupidity is not a crime and if it was, I think the majority of the population would be behind bars.